 This is where you will make your changes to the Titanium SDK.
 There's a few things to consider when doing so:

 Follow the Titanium coding standards: Coding Standards.

 Functionality added in a pull request must work on all supported versions of our platform.
-For example, any pull request submitted for both Android and iOS must support Android 2.2+ and iOS 4.0+ as of Titanium Mobile 1.8.
+For example, any pull request submitted for both Android and iOS must support Android 2.2+ and iOS 4.0+ as of Titanium SDK 1.8.

 Parity between platforms must be preserved when adding functionality, where possible.
 To achieve this, you have 2 options

 Submit any pull requests for both Android and iOS

 Submit your pull request for one platform, then submit a "parity" Jira ticket for the unsupported platform.

 For example, let's assume you submitted a new feature on Android that has a corresponding feature on iOS, but you did not implement it on iOS.
 What you would do it submit the Android-only pull request, then create a Titanium Community (opens new window) Jira ticket indicating that your pull request is not implemented in iOS.
 That way our platform engineers, as well as other community members, will have an opportunity to resolve the parity issue.

 It takes the burden of implementing on multiple platforms out of your hands, but it is in turn likely that your pull request will take longer to accept as the parity issues are resolved.

 # 6. Compile and test the modified titanium_mobile project.